vszakats/hb/docs/contribs.md

 for developers who would like to support popular graphics image formats like PNG, BMP, JPEG, TIFF and others as needed by today's multimedia applications.

-FreeImage is easy to use, fast, multithreading safe and cross-platform (works on Windows, Linux and Mac).
+FreeImage is easy to use, fast, multi-threading safe and cross-platform (works on Windows, Linux and Mac).

 ## hbformat